 After dividing the pictures between the directories Flower and Tuber, the separation goes further.
 First the Flower pictures are divided between the different slipper orchid sections and species.
 After this division there are some directories with the section names inside the Flower directory, and every section directory contains further species directories.
 After dividing the Flower pictures, the Tuber pictures are divided between shape and Look-a-Like or orchid.
 This step will produce six directories: LOblong, LSpur, LRound, Oblong, Spur and Round.
 All directories starting with an “L” are for the Look-a-Like tubers.

 The last step in the preparation process is splitting the pictures of the tubers, using a Perl script developed by Rutger Vos: splitter.pl [19] (see appendix 1.4.2).
 This script used a Perl package, named Image::Magick, to modify the picture so that only the tuber is on the picture, with a minimum background.
 With an option of Image::Magick the background is modified to be completely white (see the square in appendix 1.4.2).
 Figure S-11 in supplementary 3 shows a picture before and after splitting.
-The pictures of the flowers are already split, so this step was not required for these pictures.
+The pictures of the flowers were already split, so this step was not required for these pictures.